-Remaining unamortized debt issuance costs for the ABL Revolving Loans of \$1,603 and \$792 as of January 1, 2024 and January 2, 2023, respectively, are included in other non-current assets and are amortized to interest expense over the duration of the ABL Revolving Loans using the straight line method of amortization.
+Remaining unamortized debt issuance costs for the ABL Revolving Loans of \$1,239 and \$1,603 as of December 30, 2024 and January 1, 2024, respectively, are included in deposits and other non-current assets and are amortized to interest expense over the duration of the ABL Revolving Loans using the straight-line method of amortization.

-As of January 1, 2024, the remaining weighted average amortization period for all unamortized debt issuance costs and debt discount was 5.8 years.
+As of December 30, 2024, the remaining weighted average amortization period for all unamortized debt issuance costs and debt discount was 4.8 years.